launchflow/launchflow/docs/src/app/reference/cli/page.md

 * `--resource TEXT`: Resource name to create.
 If none we will scan the directory for available resources.
 This can be specified multiple times to create multiple resources.  [default: <class 'list'>]
 * `--service TEXT`: Service name to create.
 If none we will scan the directory for available services.
 This can be specified multiple times to create multiple services.  [default: <class 'list'>]
-* `--scan-directory TEXT`: Directory to scan for resources.
+* `-d, --scan-directory TEXT`: Directory to scan for resources.
 Defaults to the current working directory.  [default: .]
 * `-y, --auto-approve`: Auto approve resource creation.
 * `--local`: Create only local resources.
 * `--launchflow-api-key TEXT`: API key to use for this request.
 If not set will fallback to your user local credentials from `lf login`